krito-and-the-stoker/americas/wiki/content/Physical Goods.md

 - **Silver**: Only topped by gold, can be minted into money.
 - **Tea**: Highly prized, especially as demand in Europe grows.
 Cannot be grown in the Americas.
-- **Cigars**: Luxury tobacco product, high value per unit, price may plummet quickly.
+- **Cigars**: Luxury tobacco product, high value per unit, price may vary, cannot mass sell.
 - **Guns**: High value per measurement ton.
 Look at the dimensions: a caravel can easily load arms for 5k soldiers.

 ### High Value